 Along with all the extras that come with the console it also has dual water bottle holders that sit on each side of the console for easy access.
 They hold the bottles in place using gravity so that a bottle can be picked up and returned without having to try slide it in and out of a holder.
 They’re also out of the way sweat so you won’t have to handle a wet slippery bottle.(which could be seen as gross depending on your view of sweat).

-The results of your workouts are stored nor can they be uploaded to a fitness account
+- The results of your workouts aren’t stored nor can they be uploaded to a fitness account

 Espinner Consumer Ratings